AdobeDocs/commerce-admin.en/help/configuration-reference/sales/payment-services.md

 Payment Services provides a turnkey self-service solution, including sandbox testing and a simple setup, for providing robust and secure payment processing.
-To learn more see the [_Payment Services User Guide_](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/guide-overview.html).
+To learn more, see the [_Payment Services User Guide_](https://experienceleague.adobe.com/docs/commerce-merchant-services/payment-services/guide-overview.html).

 To access the configuration settings for Payment Services, on the _Admin_ sidebar go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]** and click **[!UICONTROL Settings]**.